Famous Dex

-Dexter Tiewon Gore Jr. (born September 6, 1993), better known by his stage name Famous Dex, is an American rapper and singer.
-His 2018 debut album Dex Meets Dexter peaked at number 12 on the Billboard 200, while its singles "Pick It Up" (featuring ASAP Rocky) and "Japan" peaked at number 54 and 28 respectively on the Billboard Hot 100.
+Dexter Tiewon Gore Jr. (born September 6, 1993), better known by his stage name Famous Dex, is an American rapper.
+His debut studio album, Dex Meets Dexter (2018) peaked at number 12 on the Billboard 200 while its singles, "Pick It Up" (featuring ASAP Rocky) and "Japan" peaked at numbers 54 and 28 respectively on the Billboard Hot 100.

 Early life

-Dexter Tiewon Gore Jr. was born on September 6, 1993, in the Harlem neighborhood of Manhattan, New York City, but had since moved to Chicago, Illinois, and was raised in the city's Englewood neighborhood on the South Side.
+Dexter Tiewon Gore Jr. was born on September 6, 1993.
+He spent much of his childhood on the South Side of Chicago, Illinois, in the city's Englewood community area.
+Gore is of African-American, Jamaican and Indian descent.
 He decided to pursue music after the death of his mother in September 2014.
-In 2016, he tattooed a pink ribbon on his face to commemorate his mother after she died of breast cancer.
+In 2016, he tattooed a pink ribbon on his face to commemorate his mother, Pamela Diana Winters-Gore, after she died in 2014 of breast cancer.

 Career

 2015–2016: Early mixtapes and signing to Rich the Kid's label

 In 2015, he self-released his first mixtape, Never Seen It Coming.
 Later in 2015, he released his second mixtape, Dexter's Laboratory (not to be confused with the animated television series of the same name).

 In early 2016, Gore released his third and fourth mixtapes, Drippy and #OhhMannGoddDamn.

 In March 2016, Gore announced that he was officially signed to Rich the Kid's label, Rich Forever Music.
 Shortly thereafter, Gore and Rich released their collaborative effort, Rich Forever.
 This was followed by three sequels, with the third exclusively featuring Rich Forever newcomer New York rapper Jay Critch.
 In October 2016, Gore was featured in the Soulja Boy music video, "Draco".